Sayomphon/Stock-Analysis-using-FinBERTandBART/README.md

     return bart_tokenizer.decode(summary_ids[0], skip_special_tokens=True)
 ```
 #### 11.)
 Summarize Text
-The summarize_text function takes an input text, encodes it into tokens using the BART tokenizer, and passes these tokens to a pre-trained BART model to generate a summary.
-The generated summary tokens are then decoded back into a textual summary, which is returned as the function's output.
-This function effectively leverages the BART model's capabilities for text summarization tasks, making it useful for condensing lengthy texts into more concise summaries.
+The summarize_text function uses a pre-trained BART model to generate a summary for a given input text.
+It first encodes the input text using the BART tokenizer with a prefix indicating that summarization is required.
+The encoded input is then passed through the BART model to generate the summary, using beam search and specific constraints on the length and penalties to ensure high-quality results.
+The generated token IDs are then decoded back into human-readable text, and the function returns the summarized text.
+This process utilizes BART’s strong text summarization capabilities to create coherent and concise summaries from longer texts.
 ```python
 # Function to summarize text using BART
 def summarize_text(text):